 If you have been injured by a criminal who committed a crime at a business you visited (or perhaps where you work), it is easy to believe that your predicament is just the result of bad fortune or bad luck: you were in the wrong place at the wrong time.

-While bringing a criminal to justice may help you to overcome some of the emotional turmoil caused by your experience, sometime though, justice is not entirely served through the criminal justice system.
+While bringing a criminal to justice may help you to overcome some of the emotional turmoil caused by your experience, sometimes though, justice is not entirely served through the criminal justice system.
 Sometimes, part of the responsibility for your injury rests not only upon the criminal, but also upon a business proprietor who had a duty to protect you from harm, but failed to do so.

-However, there are important exceptions to this general rule: if the owner or operator of a business knew or should have known that criminal conduct was highly likely to occur, and failed to take reasonable steps to protect its customers from that foreseeable criminal conduct, that business may be liable in tort for the personal injuries suffered by its customers from a crime carried out upon the premises.
+However, there are important exceptions to this general rule: if the property owner or operator of a business knew or should have known that criminal activity was highly likely to occur, and failed to take reasonable steps to protect its customers from that foreseeable criminal conduct, that business may be liable in tort for the personal injuries suffered by its customers from a crime carried out upon the premises.

-Businesses Duty to Protect
+Businesses Duty to Protect Its Customers

 Unfortunately, it is not as uncommon as one might wish that a person can be a victim of a crime while on business premises.
 All too often, individuals suffer an injury from the conduct of a thief or mugger while patronizing a business such as a convenience store, a hotel or motel, a restaurant, a bar, or a shopping mall.

 While not every instance of personal injury by a criminal on a business premise creates tort liability for a business, there are circumstances when it can.

 - there is a duty to the victim;

 - the victim suffers damages.

 Every business has a duty to protect its customers and others from harm.
 Thus, the spilled bottle of olive oil in the grocery store must be cleaned up as soon as possible, before someone slips on it and hurts himself.